 My responsibilities include conceptual design, 3D asset generation, rigging and scene construction using Unity 3D.
 I create a variety of assets from animated characters, scene props, and U.I. elements.

-zSpace is a hardware company producting 3D interactive displays.
+zSpace is a hardware company producing 3D interactive displays.
 I was part of the software team tasked with creating the user interface and demo applications for this new platform.
 I also was used in various other capacities for a myriad of other departments that required some form of visual work.

 Duties included:

-•Model, uv map, and texture any assets that are needed for our system or related applications.
+•Model, UV-map, and texture any assets that are needed for our system or related applications.

-•Grahic design for marketing, branding, hardware packaging and hardware labeling.
+•Graphic design for marketing, branding, hardware packaging and hardware labeling.

 •Mentor junior visual designers.